cmse822/cmse822.github.io/index.md

 At the culmination of the project, you will prepare, in a professional style, a detailed report describing your work.
 You will also be expected to submit your code and versioning history via GitHub.

+#### Final Project Poster

+In addition to your final project code and report, you will produce a professional-quality conference poster about your project.
+You will share this poster with your colleagues and classmates during a class poster session during the nominal final exam time for this course.

 ### Final exam

 The final project will act as the final exam for this course.
+We will use the scheduled final exam time for our class poster session.

 ### CMSE Subject Exam in Parallel Computing